 Often psychotherapy can be long term work to help children to manage relationships and conflicts in a healthy and confident manner.

 Counselling may be shorter-term than psychotherapy but with children it is likely to involve creative activities alongside talking therapies and possibly CBT too, depending on the age, development and specific difficulties.

 At the initial consultation we will help you to decide whether your child might benefit most from seeing one of our counsellors or psychotherapists.

 Counselling can help young people to make sense of the feelings they have, which might seem quite generalised, such as anxiety and low mood or could be specific, such as self-harm, addiction or difficulties at school.

-Counsellors primarily use talking therapies but they may also integrate creative activities (such as using bodymaps to explore body issues) or CBT techniques to help understand cycles of behaviours, such as anger.
-Counselling might, for example, focus on identifying coping strategies and alternatives to self-harm, to help young people express themselves safely.
+Counsellors primarily use talking therapies but they may also integrate creative activities (such as using bodymaps to explore body issues) or CBT techniques to help understand cycles of behaviours and identifying coping strategies.

 Working with families